matrix-org/eslint-plugin-matrix-org/README.md

 projects.
 It codifies
 https://github.com/matrix-org/matrix-react-sdk/blob/develop/code_style.md.

-This package contains five ESLint configs:
+This package contains several ESLint configs:

 - `matrix-org/javascript`: The style for JavaScript projects.
 - `matrix-org/react`: The style for React projects.
 Intended to be used in